 Jaxson is my second son.
 Jake is my first son, who also has autism.
 Jake also can’t tell a lie.
 Whenever he does something bad, he tells me about it immediately.
 For this reason, I think all people should have a touch of autism.
 Truth in advertising – you know what you’re getting.

-Meyer, et al. (2016) tell is the “much of a child’s social life is built around imagination, trickery, deceit, and the dynamics of telling and keeping secrets.”
-Children with autism have this missing piece because they prefer the role of one who is predictable and compulsively truthful.“They are frank in their descriptions of people and events; brutally so.”
+Meyer, R., Root, A., et al. (2016) tell is the “much of a child’s social life is built around imagination, trickery, deceit, and the dynamics of telling and keeping secrets.”
+Children with autism have this missing piece because they prefer the role of one who is predictable and compulsively truthful.
+“They are frank in their descriptions of people and events; brutally so.”

 3% “Jake!
 Bring me the DS!”
 I screamed.
 It’s a perfect snapshot of my life.
 Bob and weave, baby.
 Bob and weave.